Roshan11nr/myproject/README.md

 # ✨ HEALTH PLUS ✨

 This is a web based application developed for health related based website.
-Here in this project we can used static web apps and azure health bot.
+Here in this project we used static web apps and azure health bot for devolping this application.

 ### This web based health application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.